CameronDiao/lab3-yalnix-file-system/README.md

 Team: Brendon Farmer (bkf1) & Cameron Diao (cwd2)

 All implementation of the yalnix file system can be found in iolib.c, yfs.c, filesystem.h, and packet.h.

+(File System Server): we make requests to the server through the Send call.
+After, the calling process blocks until a Receive call.

+(File System Call): Description in lab handout.